Implementing Laws At-a-Glance

 Organizations must appoint a person or department to be responsible for internal reporting channels.

 If an organization suspects that a crime has been committed, it must refer the case to the law enforcement authorities.
-Failure to do so is a criminal offense under Slovakian law.
-The organization is also required to inform the whistleblower in advance of such referment, unless this could impact the investigation.
+Failure to do so is a criminal offense under Slovak law.
+The organization is also required to inform the whistleblower in advance of such referral unless this could impact the investigation.
 To the extent permitted by law, the organization is required to request the results of the investigation from the law enforcement authority and to inform the whistleblower of the results within 10 days of receipt.

 When investigating a report, the Competent Authority (as defined in Question 7 below) can require the relevant organization to share its own investigation findings.

-7. Whistleblowers also have the right to ask the Competent Authority to suspend any measure that could amount to retaliation within 15 days from the day that they learned of the measure.Which national authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaints (“Competent Authority”)?
+Whistleblowers also have the right to ask the Competent Authority to suspend any measure that could amount to retaliation within 15 days from the day that they learned of the measure.

-The Competent Authority is theWhistleblower Protection Office.
+The Competent Authority is the Whistleblower Protection Office.

 8. Does the Competent Authority have specific investigative and enforcement powers?